-- A. Recognized campus organizations. - B. Churches and nonprofit organizations may publicize events located off campus. - C. Businesses may not advertise unless a recognized campus organization is sponsoring the activity.
-However, they may post one flier on the "Free Market" bulletin board in the Dahl Centennial Union if the advertisement complies with the policies of Luther College.
+- A. Recognized campus organizations. - B. Churches and nonprofit organizations may publicize events located off campus provided they have been stamped by the Student Activities Office. - C. Businesses may not advertise unless a recognized campus organization is sponsoring the activity.
+However, they may post one flier on the "Decorah Community Events" bulletin board in the Norse Lounge of Dahl Centennial Union if the advertisement complies with the policies of Luther College.